zwbetz-gh/hugo-client-side-search-template/README.md

 ## Dependencies

-Just one, [Fuse.js](https://fusejs.io/), which gives us fuzzy matching, among other cool things.
+Just one, [Fuse.js](https://fusejs.io/), which allows fuzzy matching, among other cool things.

 ## How it Works